 Since a large part of the area north of Koh Yao is shallow (less than 10 metres), it’s possible to anchor virtually anywhere in north Phang Nga Bay.
 This chapter, then, focuses only on the more suitable overnight anchorages – those providing shelter from the squalls and storms which can hit unexpectedly, particularly in the southwest monsoon season.

-Some of the area covered by this section is National Park and rangers patrol around the islands.
-The entry fee is currently 400 baht per day per person on board, which is collected in cash on the spot.
+Much of the area covered by this section is National Park and rangers patrol around the islands.
+The entry fee is currently 400 baht per day per person on board, and the rangers collect it in cash on the spot.